KnowEnG/KnowNet_Pipeline_Tools/README.md

 The make command will produce a large amount of output.
 First it will show the status of starting up mesos and chronos, and then starting up the databases.
 After it finishes with that, it will start the processing pipeline, and periodically print the status of the pipeline.

+### Output files

-It will also create some directories:
+Running the pipeline will create several directories:

 |Directory	|Contents|
 |--------	|--------|